neighboring countries of india

 Conclusion

-Which is the smallest neighbouring country of India?
+Which is the smallest neighboring country of India?

-The smallest neighbouring country of India in terms of land area is Bhutan.
+The smallest neighboring country of India in terms of land area is Bhutan.

-What are the 7 Neighbouring countries of India on map?
+What are the 7 Neighbouring countries of India on the map?

 Which is the largest neighbouring country of India?

-The largest neighbouring country of India in terms of land area is China.
+The largest neighboring country of India in terms of land area is China.